 - details of your visits to our Websites and the resources that you access (which may include, amongst other things; traffic data and communication data);

-- information about our business relationships with you, such as a file with your contact history to be used for enquiry purposes so that we may ensure that you are satisfied with the services which we have provided to you; and/or
+- information about our business relationships with you, such as a file with your contact history to be used for enquiry purposes so that we may ensure that you are satisfied with the services which we have provided to you; and/or,

 - any Personal Data that you provide to us in correspondence and during our interactions with you (including Personal Data that you provide during telephone and email communications with us, and/or via our Websites).

-- information from publicly available sources (including third party agencies such as credit reference agencies, fraud prevention agencies, law enforcement agencies and public registers), such as your credit history; and/or
+- information from publicly available sources (including third party agencies such as credit reference agencies, fraud prevention agencies, law enforcement agencies and public registers), such as your credit history; and/or,

 - information obtained from sanctions checking and background screening providers and information, such as your reasons for being on the sanctions list.

 3.1 We will process Personal Data primarily to provide you with a service or product you have requested.
-However, there may be times when we are required to process Personal Data that is not part of our core business, for example where we have to comply with legal obligation or a public duty required of us by law.
+However, there may be times when we are required to process Personal Data that is not part of our core business, for example where we have to comply with a legal obligation or a public duty required of us by law.

 3.2 Your Personal Data may be stored and processed by us in the following ways and for the following purposes: